 EMA Engineering & Consulting Listed by play Ransomware Group

-On May 2, 2026, the ransomware group known as play added EMA Engineering & Consulting to its public leak site, confirming that it had exfiltrated internal files from the United States-based firm during a ransomware attack.
+On May 2, 2026, the ransomware group known as play added EMA Engineering & Consulting to its public leak site, claiming that it had exfiltrated internal files from the United States-based firm during a ransomware attack.

 Public reporting indicates the company’s data appeared on the play leak site hosted on an onion domain.
 The listing states that internal files were taken, though the exact number of affected individuals remains unknown.
 No sample data has been published in the initial listing, and the group has not disclosed a specific volume of records or the precise systems breached beyond “internal files.”
 The incident follows the typical ransomware pattern of encryption followed by data exfiltration and extortion pressure.